bdebut01/projects/d3-travel-map/README.md

 #### Description

 Also using d3.geo and downloaded data from Natural Earth Data (see above), but as a non-globe [geoKavrayskiy7](https://github.com/d3/d3-geo-projection#geoKavrayskiy7) projection.

+#### Latest Working Update

+Countries visited by a date fill as you move the chronological slider.

 #### Future

-Implement a chronological slider that updates the map to reflect countries visited by that point in time, interactivity similar to the `/travels`project.
+- Interactivity similar to the `/travels`project.